MerkulovDaniil/optim/docs/methods/fom/SAG.md

 x_{k+1}=x_{k}-\frac{\alpha_{k}}{p} \sum_{i=1}^{p} y^{i}_{k}
 $$

-where at each iteration only random summand of a gradient is updated:
+where at each iteration only a random summand of a gradient is updated:

 $$
 \tag{SAG}